-Different chemical processes usually produce two forms of cocaine.
-They are;
+Different chemical processes produce two primary forms of cocaine:

 Powdered cocaine can be snorted or it can be dissolved in water and injected

-Crack cocaine is “rocks” to be “freebased” which means smoked getting it to the brain faster.
-It is the form of cocaine it is mostly found.
-It is the riskiest and the strongest.
+Crack cocaine is “rocks” to be “freebased” which means smoking it gets it to the brain faster.
+It is the riskiest and strongest form of cocaine.
 Addiction develops more rapidly when cocaine is smoked.
 The term “crack” refers to the crackling noise it makes when it is ignited whiling smoking it.

 How Long Does Cocaine Last